ittechnetworkk/blog/content/posts/GREoverIPSEC-LAB/gre-over-ipsec-lab.md

 author = "Soner Sahin"
 +++

-Hello everyone, in this LAB I will configure GRE over IPSec Tunnels.
+Hello everyone, in this LAB I will configure GRE over IPSec Tunnels with following topology.

-I will implement the following topology.
 In this topology some configurations have been done.
 So networks can already reach with each other.
 I will just focus on GRE over IPSec Tunnels between the networks of Customer-A and Customer-B.

 GRE Subnet for Customer-A: 192.168.1.0/24